Irish Hake FIP Workplan

 This Fishery Improvement Project is focused on Irish fisheries for hake which is an important species for the Irish fishing industry.

-Hake landings of these species are valued at around €9 million to the Irish fishing fleet.
+Landings of Hake are valued at around €9 million to the Irish fishing fleet.
 According to the latest scientific advice the Hake stock in Irish waters is at historically high levels and is being fished within sustainable limits.

 Fishery: Demersal trawl and seine fishery in ICES Areas VI & VII